taliaora/Oxford-project-snapshot/README.md

 # Oxford-project-snapshot
-This are examples of the code used in the project that I provide to recruiters
+Here are some code snippets that I wrote. enjoy! :)